codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 2: Select Hybrid Runtime install option

-1. Do one of the following:
-  * If this is your first Hybrid GitOps installation, in the Welcome page, select **+ Install Runtime**.
+1. In the Welcome page, select **+ Install Runtime**.
-  * If you have already provisioned a Hybrid GitOps Runtime, to provision additional runtimes:
-        1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and from Runtimes in the sidebar, select [**GitOps Runtimes**](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}.
-        1. Click **+ Add Runtimes**, and then select **Hybrid Runtimes**.
 1. Continue with [Step 3: Set up GitOps Git provider](#step-3-set-up-gitops-git-provider).

 ### Step 3: Set up GitOps Git provider
-Select the Git provider, define the provider's API URL, and the Shared Configuration Repository for your account.
+Select the Git provider and the Shared Configuration Repository to associate with your account.

+The same Git provider is used for other GitOps Runtimes in the same account.
 The [Shared Configuration Repository]({{site.baseurl}}/docs/installation/gitops/shared-configuration/) is a Git repository with configuration manifests shared between all the Hybrid GitOps Runtimes within the same account.

 >**NOTE**: